 We will assume that you have already decided on a van conversion, rather than a coachbuilt, either because you want it to be compact enough to use as an everyday car or to park in a restricted space on your drive, or because you value the rigidity and weatherproofness of a commercial van base vehicle over a coachbuilt model with a largely caravan type of body.

-Selecting the base vehicle
+Selecting the base vehicle for a campervan conversion

 Base vehicles start with ‘car-sized’ vans, such as the VW Caddy, Fiat Double, Citroen Berlingo or Ford Transit Connect.
 This type is becoming increasingly popular, although inevitably, the interior space is quite limited and in many cases, will only provide you with a single bed.